-The first company is Baldor Electric, which is working to create a rare-earth-free traction motor.
+The first company is Baldor Electric, an ARPA-E grant recipient, which is is working to create a rare-earth-free traction motor.
 Currently, many electric vehicle designs operate with batteries that heavily rely on imported rare earth materials.
 Baldors motor would be lighter, smaller, and rare-earth free.
 Additionally, it would have the capacity to provide more torque at lower cost while using an improved cooling system.

 Why does this matter?
 Development of advanced manufacturing techniques in U.S. factories ensures that if this new technology gets traction, the supply chains stay in America.
 Second, as logically follows, this will decrease U.S. dependence on importing goods and moderate price volatility.

 Magnets are also currently used in wind turbines.
 Specifically, magnets have been used in turbines under 6 MW.
 But once turbines are designed with a higher capacity, the cost-effectiveness of magnets drop dramatically.
 Plus, as explained above, the rare-earth materials used in these magnets are subject to price volatility and are largely imported.